What Is a Standard Vendor Agreement?

 Key Terms to Know

-Any business can face challenges when dealing with vendor and third-party contracts.
+Any business can face challenges when dealing with the vendor and third-party contracts.
 Proper negotiation of contract terms can potentially reduce your risk as well as positively influence the business decision-making process.
 However, you may run into some obstacles that affect, even limit, the degree of success you'll have in contract negotiations.

 For instance, when considering the acquisition of a subscriber base (no matter which industry is involved), you'll have to think about how the value (or price you pay) is affected by key issues such as revenue projection revisions, customer attrition, and the possible loss of key personnel.